-To earn the bachelor’s degree, complete 128 credits and, after being admitted with a 3.0 or higher GPA, maintain good academic standing with a 2.0 or higher GPA.
+To earn the bachelor’s degree at Harvard Extension School, you must complete 128 credits and, after being admitted with a 3.0 or higher GPA, maintain good academic standing with a 2.0 or higher GPA.

 At least 64 credits must be completed at Harvard University (Extension School, Summer School, or the Faculty of Arts and Sciences).
 At least 32 must be completed at the Extension School.

-You also need to meet the residency requirement described in Online Options and Residency Requirement.
+You also need to meet the Online and On-Campus Course Requirement.

 Area of concentration